ResearchComputing/Documentation/docs/additional-resources/policies.md

 ## Acceptable use of CURC resources

 Use of CU Research Computing resources is subject to the [CU Boulder OIT Acceptable Use Policy](https://www.colorado.edu/compliance/policies/acceptable-use-cu-boulders-it-resources) and as well as the policies noted below.
-CU Research Computing resources may not be used for non-research purposes or for personal financial gain and/or commercial purposes, whether for-profit or nonprofit..
+CU Research Computing resources may not be used for non-research purposes or for personal financial gain and/or commercial purposes, whether for-profit or nonprofit.

 <br>